 Reading the confusion on my face, he explained to me that for $19.95 a month, he had access to unlimited rentals, provided he kept no more than three at a time.
 His queue was his wish list of DVDs.
 Once he returned a DVD, the next one on his list was sent to him.
 How intriguing.

 I never gave Netflix much thought until I was living on my own.
 Realizing how expensive a cable subscription would be, I signed up for Netflix.
-By this time, Netflix had rendered most video stores obsolete.
+By this time, streaming had rendered most video stores obsolete.
 (Although I did recently visit a Blockbuster in Fairbanks, Alaska.
 Not a lot of new releases there…) Netflix had also dropped its price dramatically and introduced content streaming for PCs, gaming consoles, Blu-ray players, smartphones, tablets and laptops.
 I had an array of content at my fingertips.

 I quickly fell in love with Netflix.
 Not only were some of my past favorite shows on there (hello, “Buffy the Vampire Slayer”), but current television shows were available, too.
 Netflix even produced its own original content called “Netflix Originals.”
 These shows and movies couldn’t be found anywhere else.
 It felt like I belonged to a special club.